 What is hosting?

 These extraordinary young people from other countries receive a highly competitive, merit-based scholarship from the U.S. government to attend local high schools and live with families in urban, rural, and suburban communities in all 50 states.
 These exchange students participate in the Congress-Bundestag Youth Exchange (CBYX), Future Leaders Exchange (FLEX), and Youth Exchange and Study (YES) Programs.

 Once selected, students are expected to maintain a high level of academic performance, learn about American history and society, and to participate in community service.
 Volunteer host families support exchange students by providing a comfortable, nurturing home, nutritious meals and transportation to and from school activities.

 How do I start the process?

-To get started as a host family or school, please submit an interest form and a local coordinator in your area will reach out to you with more information.
+To get started as a host family or school, please complete the interest form below and a local coordinator in your area will reach out to you with more information.